tatmanblue/Sonus-Levis.pub/README.md

 ## Release
 The app is currently available in private testing.
 If you are interested in testing this app, please let me know.
 I need 12 peeople to test this app to bring it to market.

+## Work is continuing with this project
+1. Adding Play Lists
+2. Adding views by Artist, Genre and Play List

 ## Code
 [Code](https://github.com/tatmanblue/Sonus-Levis) is available.
 Please contact me if you like access to the code.